Hasnep/fbmcli/README.md

 * `/config` or `/c` - refresh configs
 * `/quit` or `/q` - quit

-## Configs (none implemented yet)
+## Configs

+Most are unimplemented at the moment.
 Default options listed first.

 ### Login

-* Log in with:
+* Save to file:
-    * Cookies with password fallback
+   * Username
    * Password
-    * Username and password
+   * Cookies

 ### Choose thread